ImayaDismas/charged/README.md

 # charged
-a repo on  that demonstates the activities and the layout design
+a repo on  that demonstates the activities and the layout design in android development